shoui520/shoui520.github.io/docs/vn-mac.md

 ## Boot Camp Assistant (Intel® based Macs)

+Boot Camp allows you to dual boot Windows on your Mac.
+You will get to keep macOS and also have Windows, and get to choose between them when ++option++ is pressed down at startup.

-You can check if your Mac is an Intel® based Mac by doing the following command in Terminal:
+You can check if your Mac is an Intel® based Mac by running the following command in Terminal:
 ```bash
 sysctl -n machdep.cpu.brand_string
 ```